 Today, there exists tremendous potential for Aboriginal Peoples to realize commercial success.
 Over the course of his 30-year career, Michael has been a principal proponent of Aboriginal economic growth.
-He has led many of Canada’s most intricate and complex precedent-setting Aboriginal development projects totalling more than $30 billion in the mining, energy, pipeline, forestry, real estate and infrastructure contexts.
+He has led many of Canada’s most intricate and complex precedent-setting Aboriginal development projects totaling more than $30 billion in the mining, energy, pipeline, forestry, real estate, and infrastructure contexts.

 Michael’s experience has resulted in a wide range of practical knowledge and expertise, serving industry and Indigenous Nations.

 |Impact Benefit Agreements (forestry, mining, oil and gas, pipeline, energy, infrastructure)||Environmental law and Regulatory Management|

 |Consultation and Accommodation (opinions, negotiations, referral response support, drafting C&A policies and agreements)||First Nations land development (leasing, financing and structuring developments)|

 |First Nations governance (self-government agreements, land codes, internal governance laws, treaty implementation legislation and regulation, municipal services agreements, tax revenue sharing, and taxation regimes)||Community-based Aboriginal business ventures (buy/sell, joint ventures, management agreements, partnerships, and strategic alliances)|